LitiumAB/Education/Developer Education/Tasks/Installation/README.md

   - You might have an invalid path to your solution file, verify that you have no spaces in the full path to your solution file, example:
     - Invalid: `c:\my litium site\Accelerator.sln`
     - Valid: `c:\mylitiumsite\Accelerator.sln`

+- **I gett error `The line number specified for #line directive is missing or invalid` when I try to run my site**
+   - See [this forum post](https://forum.litium.com/t/getting-line-number-error-after-installing-visual-studio-2022/2302/2) for a solution).

 - **Pressing `CTRL+F5` launches my browser but all I see is a 404-page**